What is a personal mission statement and how do you write one?

 Pillar 1: Build your basic brand

 You’ve spent time learning how to write a personal mission statement, now it’s time to create a brand that works in tandem with this.
 When building your personal brand, start by auditing everything that’s already out there.
 Scan your search results in Google, and really review what pictures, videos, posts, comments, etc are out there about you on social media.
 Take stock of all this and pay close attention to content that is damaging, irrelevant or personal.
-That’s probably not in line with your overall personal mission statement, so get rid of it.
+That’s probably not in line with your overall goals, and the best personal mission statement examples don’t have this, so get rid of it.
 Clean up the content that doesn’t fit the professional image you’re trying to project.
 Once you’ve cleaned everything up, work on a regular strategy to consistently publish high-quality posts, and engage with your growing network.
 Put some thought behind your strategy, change it when you need to, and stick to timelines.

 Pillar 2: Earn credibility & build an audience